odoo/documentation/content/applications/finance/fiscal_localizations/kenya.rst

    :guilabel:`KE eTIMS: Fetch KRA notices from eTIMS`.
 #.
 Click the action in the list, then click :guilabel:`Run Manually` to fetch the notices.

-Go to :menuselection:`Accounting --> Vendors --> KE OSCU Notices` to view the complete list of fetched notices.
+Go to :menuselection:`Accounting --> Configuration --> KE OSCU Notices` to view the complete list of fetched notices.

 Multi-company